 If you do not begin to discipline a puppy on time, it will be quite difficult to correct his behavior later.
 When training the German shorthaired pointer you should follow some basic rules:

-- the lessons should not be too long for a puppy in order not to make him tired
+- Lessons should not be too long for a puppy in order not to make him tired

 - You should better not allow the German Shorthaired Pointers to hunt pets.
 If you do, the problems may occur in the future.